 Headboard Options

-Upholstered headboards offer customisable fabric and colour, soft and comfortable for sitting up in bed, excellent sound absorption, and luxurious feel.
+Customisable fabric and colour, soft and comfortable for sitting up in bed, excellent sound absorption, and a luxurious feel.

-Statement wallpaper creates instant drama behind the bed, adds pattern without commitment to full room, can be changed relatively easily, and works well with simple furniture.
+Creates instant drama behind the bed, adds pattern without commitment to the full room, can be changed relatively easily, and works well with simple furniture.

-Wood accent walls bring warmth and texture, work in multiple styles from rustic to modern, add architectural interest, and can be horizontal, vertical, or patterned planks.
+Brings warmth and texture, works in multiple styles from rustic to modern, adds architectural interest with horizontal, vertical, or patterned planks.

-Art as headboard uses oversized art piece in place of headboard, makes unique statement, requires stable mounting, and works well in modern spaces.
+Uses an oversized art piece in place of a headboard for a unique statement.
+Requires stable mounting and works well in modern spaces.

 Bedroom Wall Decor Beyond the Bed

-Gallery walls of personal photos in calming, cohesive arrangements work well.
-A statement mirror expands space and adds light.
-Floating shelves with curated objects provide visual interest and function.
-Textile hangings such as tapestries, weavings, or quilts add texture.
-A single large artwork makes an impact without overwhelming.
+Gallery walls of personal photos in calming, cohesive arrangements.
+A statement mirror to expand space and add light.
+Floating shelves with curated objects.
+Textile hangings — tapestries, weavings, or quilts — for texture.
+Or a single large artwork that makes an impact without overwhelming.

 Bedroom Decoration Items: The Details That Matter